Pyomo/pyomo/doc/OnlineDocs/library_reference/appsi/appsi.rst

 Installation
 ------------
 There are a few ways to install Appsi listed below.
-For any of these installation approaches, the HiGHS shared library must be in the LD_LIBRARY_PATH in order for the Appsi interface to HiGHS to be built.

 Option1: